rackerlabs/design-system/_docs/style/focus-states.md

 ### Tabs

-When the user moves to a tab set using their keyboard, the first tab receives focus.
+When the user navigates to a tab with their keyboard, the first tab receives focus.
 The user can then navigate between tabs using the arrow keys.

 {% endcolumn %}